Prison Break: Season 4

 The major storyline for the fourth season is about a team recruited by Homeland Security agent Don Self to obtain Scylla.
-Although the team initially believes it to be The Com's "black book," it is later revealed to contain information on an advanced renewable power cell.
+Although the team initially believes it to be The Com's "black book", it is later revealed to contain information on an advanced renewable power cell.
 Over the course of the first half of the season, the team obtains cards to access Scylla and breaks into The Com's headquarters to steal it, Sara is discovered to be alive, Bellick dies when he sacrifices himself, and Self is revealed to be a double agent intent on selling Scylla to the highest bidder.
-Reluctantly, Lincoln decides to join The Com to get it back, while Michael suffers from a hypothalamic hamartoma.
+Reluctantly, Lincoln decides to join The Com to get it back, while Michael suffers from a brain tumor.
 He is treated and operated on by The Com.
 Michael later learns that his mother, Christina is still alive and was an agent of The Com, who is revealed to acquire Scylla to sell to the highest bidder.
-Eventually, the series' main storyline of the past 4 seasons ends in Miami, where Scylla is recovered by Michael and the team, the General and The Com are taken down, and Sara kills Christina.
+Eventually, the series' main storyline of the past 4 seasons ends in Miami, where Scylla is recovered by Michael and the team, the General and The Com are taken down, and Sara kills Christina to protect her lover.

 The last two episodes of the season represent the series finale.
 In the penultimate episode, Sara is seen buying flowers in Panama with her toddler son, Michael, before visiting Michael's grave with Lincoln, Sucre and Mahone.
 The final episode and television movie Prison Break: The Final Break show what happened between the takedown of The Com and Michael's death.
 This story involves the incarceration of Sara in Miami-Dade county penitentiary for Christina's murder.
 The General and T-Bag are in the adjacent men's facility.
 The General wants Sara dead and has put a $100,000 bounty on her.
 Michael hears of the bounty and devises a plan to break Sara out.
 In the end, knowing that he is dying from a brain tumor, Michael sacrifices himself for Sara to escape.